 - 2.5.4 Consultation skills for shared decision making should be used to prepare patients for anaesthesia, surgery and analgesia.
 Patients should also be informed of the increasing number of decision aids available from NHS Direct to help them with their choices.
 The use of shared decision making tools such as 'Benefits, Risks, Alternatives, Nothing' and 'Ask 3 questions' should be considered. - 2.5.10 Ideally, as part of shared decision making, consent for surgical and anaesthetic procedures should be obtained prior to the day of surgery (see recommendation 4.3), allowing sufficient time for the patient to reflect on their consent discussion.
-The competent patient has a fundamental right, under common law, to give, or to withhold, consent to examination, investigation and treatment. - 2.5.11 Where a patient is seen prior to the day of surgery and shared decision making and discussion of anaesthetic conduct has taken place, the anaesthetist on the day of surgery has a responsibility to ensure the patient still understands and agrees with the perioperative plan. - 6.5.12 The patient should be provided with written information outlining the day surgery pathway, planned procedure and anaesthetic, and expectation of postoperative recovery. - 6.9.1 Patients will be provided with information specific to their condition/indication for surgery in addition to information about day surgery.
+The competent patient has a fundamental right, under common law, to give, or to withhold, consent to examination, investigation and treatment. - 2.5.11 Where a patient is seen prior to the day of surgery and shared decision making and discussion of anaesthetic conduct has taken place, the anaesthetist on the day of surgery has a responsibility to ensure the patient still understands and agrees with the perioperative plan. - 6.1.11 The patient should be provided with verbal and written information or directed to available electronic media outlining the day surgery pathway, planned procedure and anaesthetic, and expectation of postoperative recovery, to reinforce the day surgery message. - 6.2.1 Patients should be provided with information specific to their condition/indication for surgery in addition to information about day surgery.
 Clear and concise information given to patients at the right time and in the correct format is essential to facilitate good day surgery practice.
-Much of this information may be given to patients at preoperative assessment.
-Verbal information should always be reinforced with printed material.
-Alternative means of communication with patients, including the internet, email and text messaging, should be considered. - 6.9.2 Diagrammatic representation of the patient journey through day surgery may help explain the process. - 6.9.3 Information should be arranged in such a way that it is comprehensive and comprehensible, and should be available in a format suitable for the visually impaired and those with other difficulties understanding and considering the information.
-It may be necessary to provide information leaflets in a number of different languages to accommodate the needs of the local population. - 6.9.4 Whatever form the information takes, it should be sufficient to allow informed consent and patients should have an opportunity to ask for further information or clarification. - 6.9.5 At a minimum, information provided to patients should include: - the date and time of admission to the unit - location of the unit, travel and parking instructions including information regarding parking costs - details of the surgery to be undertaken, and any relevant preoperative preparations required of the patient - information on the anaesthetic to be provided, including clear instruction for preoperative fasting, and the way in which patients will manage their medication
+This information should be provided before the day of surgery and may be given to patients at the surgical clinic or at their preoperative assessment.
+Verbal information should always be reinforced with printed material or information available from specialist sources online such as the RCoA website.
+Alternative means of communication with patients, including the internet, email and text messaging, should be considered. - 6.2.2 An explanation of the patient pathway for the day of surgery and written information should be provided.
+This could include infographics or video. - 6.2.3 Information should be arranged in such a way that it is comprehensive, comprehensible, age appropriate and suitable for patients with special needs and those with other difficulties in understanding and considering the information.
+It may be necessary to provide information leaflets in a number of different languages to accommodate the needs of the local population. - 6.2.4 The information should be sufficient to allow informed consent and patients should have an opportunity to ask for further information or clarification. - 6.2.5 In addition to clinical information, patients should be provided with: - the date and time of admission to the unit - location of the unit, travel and parking instructions including information regarding parking costs, if relevant - any relevant preoperative preparations required of the patient - information on the anaesthetic to be provided, including clear instruction for preoperative fasting and hydration, and the way in which patients will manage their medication